ActiveStorage and Turbo: Order Matters

 images to a Timeline.
 Any submitted updates should appear live for other users

 viewing the Timeline.
-I chose ActiveStorage
+I chose ActiveStorage to store the image files, and

-to broadcast updates to the UI.
+turbo-rails to broadcast updates to the UI.
 As I wrote the application, I

 encountered some surprising behavior that sent me into the Rails and Turbo